Holocaust Survivor│猶太大屠殺倖存者: Eva SchlossVIEW EVENT DETAILS

 Asia Society Global Education Series

-*Please note that, to accommodate overwhelming demand, our program will take place in Jockey Club Hall, with live video stream available in Miller Theater.
-Seats will be assigned on a first-come, first-served basis.
-Simultaneous interpretation will only be available in Jockey Club Hall.*
+*Please note, to accommodate overwhelming demand, our program will take place in Jockey Club Hall, with live video stream in Miller Theater.
+Seats in Jockey Club Hall will be assigned on a first-come, first-served basis.
+Please note we will not be able to accommodate seats being saved for guests who have not yet arrived.
+The program will be conducted in English.
+English-to-Cantonese simultaneous interpretation will be available in Jockey Club Hall only, with limited headsets given on a first-come, first-served basis.*

 International Holocaust Remembrance Day is the annual international memorial day designated by the United Nations to commemorate the tragedy of the Holocaust.
 To mark this event and also the 75th anniversary of the Liberation of Auschwitz by the Red Army in January 1945, the Hong Kong Holocaust and Tolerance Centre (HKHTC) is delighted to bring Mrs. Eva Schloss to Hong Kong as a special guest on this occasion.
 Asia Society Hong Kong Center and HKHTC are honored to host Mrs. Schloss for an evening of student-centered learning, where she will share her remarkable story of life before the war, how she survived Auschwitz-Birkenau and rebuilt her life afterwards.